-WIC changed from paper coupons to EBT cards in September 2020 in Cook County.
+WIC changed from paper coupons to EBT cards in Cook County.
 Learn how this change affects families and children’s nutrition.

-Instead of paper coupons, clients have a debit card to purchase WIC eligible foods.
-As a result of this change, WIC clients will have more flexibility on when, where and how they can use benefits.
+WIC clients now have more flexibility on when, where and how they can use benefits.

 - WHEN: Clients can use their WIC benefits in more than one place!
 Previously WIC clients had to redeem their benefits all at once or lose the unused value.
 With EBT, clients can choose a few or many available WIC foods each time they shop.
 Unused benefits will not carry over to the next month.